 - If aid funds remain after fees/tuition and Montevallo housing (if applicable) accounts, and any authorized miscellaneous charges are paid for the semester, the Cashier’s Office will issue a refund to the student no earlier than the third week of each semester.

-- Student Loans accepted on the forUM portal will not appear as “authorized aid” and credited toward the bill in anticipation of their arrival until the student completes all requirements and the loan is approved by the Federal Government.
+- Student Loans accepted on the Banner Self Services portal will not appear as “authorized aid” and credited toward the bill in anticipation of their arrival until the student completes all requirements and the loan is approved by the Federal Government.
 Funds from Federal Direct and PLUS Loan programs cannot be disbursed until the Cashier’s Office receives the funds from the Federal Government.

 - PLUS loan funds will be reflected on the student’s account as a credit toward tuition/fees and Montevallo housing (if applicable), and any authorized miscellaneous charges.